occultist-dev/octiron/README.md

 example would render a search box if such a component had been configured globally.

+The following is what a fully functional search form looks like when rendered using Octiron.
+The `OctironForm` component would render correct HTML in an SSR situration making the form work when Javascript is not available client side.

 ```typescript
 function recipeSearchForm(o: Octiron) {
   return o.perform('actions ListRecipesAction', o =>